London Notting Hill & Portobello Road Walk

 Turn right into Golborne Road and continue ahead towards the imposing concrete Trellick Tower (Map Point 7).

 Trellick Tower was designed in the Brutalist style by architect Ernő Goldfinger and was opened in 1972.
 It was the last major project he worked on, and featured various space-saving designs, along with a separate access tower containing a plant room.
-High-rise apartments and Brutalist architecture were falling out of favour by the time the tower was completed, and it became a magnet for crime, vandalism, drug abuse and prostitution.
+High-rise apartments and Brutalist architecture was falling out of favour by the time the tower was completed, and it became a magnet for crime, vandalism, drug abuse and prostitution.
 Its fortunes gradually improved in the 1980s after the establishment of a residents’ association.
 Security measures were put in place and a concierge was employed, which led to lower crime levels.
 By the 1990s the tower had become a desirable place to live, and although it still contains predominantly social housing, demand for private flats has remained high.
 A local landmark, it has been Grade II* listed since 1998, and has retained its distinctive concrete facade as a result, featuring on film and television several times.

-Continue along Golborne Road past Trellick Tower on your right hand side, and where Golborne Road ends and Kensal Road starts on the right, continue straight ahead into the gardens by the side of the canal.
+Continue along Golborne Road past Trellick Tower on your right, and where Golborne Road ends and Kensal Road starts on the right, continue straight ahead into the gardens by the side of the canal.
 Turn right along the canal and follow the canal towpath round to the next bridge over the canal at A4207 Great Western Road.
 Exit the canal here onto the road (stepped and step free exits available).
 Turn right onto Great Western Road to head South, and in a short distance you will come to Westbourne Park underground station where this walk ends.

 Overview of Route: